At a Glance

 ✨Tip Number 1

 Familiarise yourself with the company culture and values.
-Research the firm’s recent projects and initiatives, especially those led by the CIO.
-This knowledge will help you engage in meaningful conversations during networking opportunities.
+Research the firm’s recent projects and initiatives, especially those led by the CIO, to demonstrate your genuine interest during any conversations.

 ✨Tip Number 2